A woman in a purple shirt pointing at something

 11 min read

 While this is a visible example of how our body repairs itself, our body’s cells are constantly working to bring us back to a natural state of homeostasis or equilibrium.
 When we ingest harmful substances, such as alcohol, our body has to work extra hard to rid toxins from our body.
-Over time, chronic exposure to alcohol can cause significant damage across our bodily systems, particularly our liver
+Over time, chronic exposure to alcohol can cause significant damage across our bodily systems, particularly our liver.

 Understanding Our Liver

 Our liver is the largest internal organ in our body, and its role is to eliminate waste and toxic substances.
 Whenever we consume alcohol, most of it goes through the liver, while the rest gets out of our system through our breath, sweat, and urine.
-As the alcohol in our system is processed, it can cause significant damage to the liver cells and enzymes.

-While an occasional drink might not do any harm, regular alcohol consumption can cause liver damage or disease.
-In extreme cases, it can lead to liver cirrhosis, scarring of the liver that cannot be healed.
-However, prolonged alcohol consumption can also cause fatty liver disease and hepatitis, both of which can be managed — and even reversed.
+As the alcohol in our system is processed, it can cause significant damage to liver cells and enzymes.
+While an occasional drink might not do much harm, regular alcohol consumption can cause liver damage or disease.
+In extreme cases, it can lead to liver cirrhosis, a widespread scarring of the liver that cannot be healed.
+However, prolonged alcohol consumption is more likely to cause fatty liver disease and hepatitis, both of which can be managed — and even reversed — before progressing to cirrhosis.

 Can Your Liver Heal Itself?
-Signs Your Liver Is Healing

 Our liver can heal itself from the effects of alcohol within weeks, so long as cirrhosis has not developed.
 But even if cirrhosis is present, other types of damage — such as hepatitis — can heal once alcohol use is stopped.

 In fact, research indicates that fatty liver disease will almost completely heal within about three weeks of stopping alcohol use.
 By the first month after stopping, the liver should be almost entirely healed.
-However, it’s worth noting that healing rates differ for everyone and depend on a variety of factors, such as sex assigned at birth, body weight, and overall health.
+However, it’s worth noting that healing rates differ for everyone and depend on a variety of factors, such as sex assigned at birth, hormone levels, body weight, and overall health.

 When our liver begins to repair itself, we’ll likely notice some effects.
 Here are some signs our liver is healing:

-• More energy.
+1. More energy.
 Reduced liver function can negatively affect our body’s metabolism and leave us feeling tired and sluggish — even when we rest.
 As our liver heals, we’ll likely notice an uptick in our energy levels.

-• Clearer thinking.
+2. Clearer thinking.
 When our liver isn’t functioning well, it can create a backup of toxins in our system.
 For instance, liver disease can lead to a buildup of ammonia in our brain, which causes confusion and disorientation.
 As our liver heals, it will regain its ability to remove toxins and unwanted compounds from our blood, resulting in clearer thinking.

-• Increased appetite.
+3. Increased appetite.
 Our liver plays a vital role in digestion, helping absorb food and balance hormones that control appetite.
 Diminished liver function has been shown to lead to a decreased appetite.
 By eliminating alcohol and allowing our liver to heal, it becomes easier to digest food and nutrients, so we’ll likely notice an improved appetite.

-• Regulated weight.
+4. Regulated weight.
 The effect of liver damage on our metabolism can also cause us to gain weight due to nutritional imbalance.
 As our liver heals, our weight will likely become more stable, even though our appetite has increased, because our body is better able to get the nutrients it needs.

-• Normal skin and eye color.
+5. Normal skin and eye color.
 Alcohol liver damage can cause jaundice — a condition marked by yellowing of the eyes and skin due to the liver’s inability to efficiently process red blood cells as they break down.
 We’ll know our liver is healing when our eyes and skin return to a normal color.

-• Reduced pain.
+7. Reduced pain.
 Liver disease can cause an uncomfortable amount of pain.
 We’ll know our liver is healing when we start feeling less pain, or maybe even using fewer painkillers to manage the pain.

-• Improved blood work.
+8. Improved blood work.
 Perhaps the most obvious sign our liver is healing is through our bloodwork.
 Blood tests can detect chemical changes in how the liver functions.
 These tests usually include checking levels of the following substances:

-Albumin: a protein produced by the liver
+• Albumin: a protein produced by the liver

-Total protein: the total concentration of protein in the blood
+• Total protein: the total concentration of protein in the blood

-Liver enzymes: alkaline phosphatase (ALP), alanine transaminase (ATP), aspartate aminotransferase (AST), and gamma-glutamyl transferase (GGT) are enzymes that get released into our bloodstream when the liver is damaged
+• Liver enzymes: alkaline phosphatase (ALP), alanine transaminase (ATP), aspartate aminotransferase (AST), and gamma-glutamyl transferase (GGT) are enzymes that get released into our bloodstream when the liver is damaged

-Bilirubin: a compound released from red blood cells when the liver doesn’t break them down
+• Bilirubin: a compound released from red blood cells when the liver doesn’t break them down

-Prothrombin time: a test that measures blood clotting rate
+• Prothrombin time: a test that measures blood clotting rate

 Blood tests can provide an overview of how well your liver is functioning.
 If you have concerns, you can contact your doctor or medical professional to talk about doing lab work.

-Tips To Help Your Liver Heal
+Tips for Helping Your Liver Heal

 In addition to eliminating alcohol, we can do several things to help our liver heal and repair itself.
 For instance, drinking plenty of water can support liver function by making liver cells work better and improving blood flow to the liver.
 Experts recommend drinking six to eight 8-ounce glasses of water per day.
 If we’re exercising or outside in the sun for long periods of time, we should be drinking more.